hellbringer616/Strix_2/README.md

 **_Installation instructions_**

-For those who want to run Strix, help me find bugs or just want to use one mans idea of an RPG;
+For those who want to run Strix, help me find bugs, or just want to use one mans idea of an RPG;
 Simply download the source ZIP and drop into your Minecraft Server directory.

 **Special Thanks**